s0md3v/s0md3v.github.io/_posts/2023/2023-04-07-will-i-get-better.markdown

 ## What's the treatment for?

 We learned in school how vitamin and minerals are essentials for our body to function properly.
 Just like our body, our brain relys on a variety of chemicals and will not function correctly if their quantity is not in a healthy range.

 For example, the process to build chemicals called serotonin (responsible for a stable mood and sleep) and dopamine (gives you motivation to do things) requires vitamin B6 and other things.
 With lack of vitamin B6, no matter what you do, your mood won't improve and you won't have the motivation to work.
 See how important these chemicals are?

-Apart from these chemicals, there's also a psychological factor that affects your mental - your thoughts.
+Apart from these chemicals, there's also a psychological aspect to your mental health - your thoughts.
 Differnt types of therapies such as Cognitive Behavioral Therapy or Trauma-focused Therapy can gradually help you understand your psyche and change how you think.

 Both of these things combined or individually will you may fix your issues completely, leave a few crumbs or just take you halfway there.
 I do not have the statistics to make any claims but what I do know is that you should see treatment as way to become more funtional.